How Long Does It Take to Earn an Online Master's Degree?

-Like other professionals competing for highly desirable opportunities in your field, you may be thinking that pursuing a graduate degree may help you advance in your career.
-Whether you’re currently working full-time or plan to focus on attending school, knowing how long it will take to earn your master’s degree is an important part of choosing a degree program that best fits your needs and goals.
-Read our online master's degree guide to learn more about the factors that determine how long it takes to earn a graduate degree and the length of time it might take you to complete a master’s degree program at Colorado Technical University.
+Whether you’re currently working full-time or plan to focus on attending school, knowing whether or not to choose a full-time or part-time master’s degree program is an important part of choosing a program that best fits your needs and goals.
+Read this guide to learn more about the factors that determine how long it takes to earn a graduate degree and the length of time it might take you to complete a master’s degree program at Colorado Technical University.

-Studying at a traditional college campus is just one way to achieve your education.
-You can also earn a master’s degree by attending a university that offers online or weekend and evening classes.
+Studying on a traditional college campus is just one way to pursue your education.
+You can also choose to pursue a master’s degree by attending a university that offers online or weekend and evening classes.
 What should you consider when making the choice?
-Most importantly, you want a program that will bring you closer to your professional goals while fitting into your life—whether that includes a full-time career, a busy family, or other personal priorities.
+Most importantly, you want a program that may bring you closer to your professional goals while fitting into your life—whether that includes a full-time career, a busy family life or other personal responsibilities.

 Traditional, Full-time Programs